 The backoff counter of the STA is already zero, and the STA operating on the other link of NSTR link pair of the affiliated MLD obtained an EDCA TXOP following the procedure in 10.23.2.4 (Obtaining an EDCA TXOP).

-When the backoff counter of the STA reaches zero, it may choose to not transmit and keep its backoff counter at zero.
+When the backoff counter of the STA reaches zero, it may choose to not transmit and keep its backoff counter at zero. (#4412, 7787, 8040) A STA with backoff counter that has already reached zero initiate transmission only following condition (b)

-If the backoff counter of the STA has already reached zero, it may perform a new backoff procedure following deferral procedures as described in 10.23.2.4 and 10.3.4.3.
-CW[AC] and QSRC[AC] are left unchanged
+(#4412, 7787, 8040) A STA with backoff counter that has already reached zero and that choose not to transmit following condition (b), performs a new backoff procedure following deferral as described in 10.23.2.4 and 10.3.4.3 (#4753, 8348) before being allowed to initiate transmission on a link following condition (a). (#4413) In such a case, CW[AC] and QSRC[AC] shall be left unchanged

+NOTE 1—The backoff counters for each link count down as specified in 10.23.2.4 (Obtaining an EDCA TXOP).

+NOTE 2 – The decision to choose to not transmit when the backoff counter of the STA reaches zero as in (2) OR to perform a new backoff procedure to be allowed to initiate transmission following condition (a) as in (3) is implementation specific.

 Note 2: A STA with backoff counter that has already reached zero and there is a frame available for transmission performs a new backoff procedure before being allowed to initiate transmission on a link following condition (a).

 A STA that chooses not to transmit after the backoff counter reached zero on a link of NSTR link pair may have one or more EDCAF backoff counters with value zero on that link.
 The STA that initiates transmission on that link following condition (a) or (b) and has one or more EDCAF backoff counter that already reached zero shall choose only one implementation specific EDCAF for the transmission.